KevinMarquette/kevinmarquette.github.io/_draft/2018-05-13-Powershell-variables.md

 tags: [PowerShell]
 ---

 One of the fundamental concepts in PowerShell (and most languages) is the use of [variables](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_variables?view=powershell-6).
-They allow you to hold information or data and user it later in your script.
+They allow you to hold information or data and reuse it later in your script.
 This looks to be such a simple topic on face value, but there is so much more to learn.

 <!--more-->